 Williams-Sonoma placed an order for hand-pulled lollipops, chocolate-covered toffee, and peppermint pillows, and Hammond’s Candy Company evolved from a local treasure to a national name.
 All three candy types quickly became bestsellers at Hammond’s many retail locations around the country.

-Hammond’s Candy Company was sold, and huge growth followed.
+Hammond’s Candies was sold to three veterans of the candy industry, and huge growth followed.
 Hammond’s went from a small business with 10 employees, to a factory twice as large with over 60 employees.
 Hammond’s Candies also opened to the public, offering free factory tours and hosting an annual Candy Cane Festival in December.

 Hammond’s Candies moved to its current location, a 35,000-square-foot facility, just north of downtown Denver on Washington Street and 58th Avenue.

 A group of candy lovers led by Andrew Schuman, current President and CEO, purchased Hammond’s Candies.
 After taking a close look at Hammond’s, Andy used his specialty retail experience and entrepreneurial zeal, very similar to Carl T. Hammond, Sr. himself, to take the company to the next level.